FradiFrad/test-graphql-apollo-prisma-docker/readme.md

 - Difficulty to understand the assignments features (for instance: "The front-end team needs an API that will return the data in total for the selected period and in increments of weeks to display the data in graphs that displays the number per week.")

-- The queries filters are incomplete
+- The queries filters are incomplete, by lack of time

+- The output data is too permissive, by lack of time.
+Should type each output according Frontend needs.

 - The error handling is minimal and should be improved

-- No unit and integration tests for lack of time
+- No unit and integration tests by lack of time

 - If this POC were to be used in production, a parser of .csv should be added to the project to automate the data import.